YOUR QUESTIONS ANSWERED

 Yes, as Membership has grown, equal emphasis is now being placed on tuna and other seafood products so we have changed our name to reflect this broader scope.

 We are the only international multi-stakeholder collaboration with full supply chain participation addressing risks of forced labour and human trafficking and IUU Fishing in the Thai seafood supply chain.
 We recognize that the social issues related to human rights abuse and the environmental issues related to marine conservation are both closely linked to illegal, unreported and uncertified fishing (IUU) hence the Task Force’s clear focus on tackling IUU.
 With strategic action plans, we are making things happen.

-The Task Force is open to all types of organisations whether commercial or not.
 Anyone who buys seafood or has an interest to participate to actively solve the problems being faced can become a member.
 Please note, this is an action oriented group and all members are expected to actively contribute to the Sub-Groups, regular meetings and supporting the various work streams.

 The Task Force Board’s elected Chairperson is responsible for leading Task Force discussions and reaching agreement, where possible, by Board consensus.
 Decisions require a simple majority.